seqscope/ficture/docs/localrun_legacy.md

 ### Prepare environment

-Suppose you have installed FICTURE and dependencies following [Install](install.md)
+Suppose you have installed dependencies following [Install](install.md)

 Activate your virtual environmnet if needed
 ```